XI inspects the Shanghai large model incubator, stressing Chinese AI ambitions - ExBulletin

 The Party Central Committee attaches great importance to the development of AI and has improved high -level design and strengthened implementation efforts in recent years, Xi said at the session.

-“The great importance that the Central Committee of the Communist Party of China attaches to the development of the AI fully reflects the strategic positioning of the AI in the new cycle of the technological revolution and industrial transformation,” said Zhang Xiaorong, director of the advanced technological research institute based in Beijing on Tuesday.

-The remarks of President XI are encouraging for the development of AI in China, in particular by calling Shanghai to undertake the historic mission of developing in an influential technological innovation center in the world in order to develop an advantage of innovation across the country on an early date and to develop new quality productive forces according to local conditions, Chu Jianxun, an expert in research on the National Innovation EcosyStem and Professor China’s technology and technology technology said on Tuesday.

-In the Shanghai incubator, XI joined a fair on the theme of the autonomous evolution of new generation intelligent agents, engaging discussions with young innovators on site, Xinhua reported.
+In the incubator, XI joined a fair on the theme of the autonomous evolution of new generation intelligent agents, engaging discussions with young innovators on site.

 “AI is an emerging industry, and it is also an industry that belongs to young people,” said Xi.